Food Truck Hub

-Michigan Food Truck Permit Requirements
+Michigan Food Truck License & Permit Requirements

-Overview of Michigan Food Truck Permits
+Overview of Michigan Food Truck Licenses and Permits

-Michigan's food truck permitting system is unique among U.S. states because the primary food safety regulator is the Michigan Department of Agriculture and Rural Development (MDARD)—not a health department.
+Michigan's mobile food truck licensing system is unique among U.S. states because the primary food safety regulator is the Michigan Department of Agriculture and Rural Development (MDARD)—not a health department.
 In most states, food truck licensing falls under the state health department, but Michigan assigns this responsibility to its agriculture agency.
 Understanding this distinction is important because it affects which agencies you interact with, where you submit applications, and how inspections are coordinated throughout the state.

 MDARD issues the statewide food establishment license that authorizes mobile food operations across Michigan.
 However, day-to-day inspections are conducted by local county and city health departments operating under MDARD's authority and standards.
 This creates a two-tier system where your license comes from the state agriculture department but your inspections are handled locally.
 The governing statute is the Michigan Food Law, Act 92 of 2000, which establishes food safety requirements for all food establishments in the state, including mobile food units.